httpie/crosshash/README.md

 ### JavaScript

-Browsers and Node.js are supported.

 #### API

+The library runs in the browser and Node.js and comes with [TypeScript definitions](./crosshash.d.ts).

 ```javascript
 const {crossjson, crosshash, CrossHashError} = require('crosshash')